 This summer I’ve volunteered to serve as a trishaw pilot with the Cycling Without Age program.
 I’m looking forward to sharing the pleasure of cycling with others who otherwise wouldn’t be able to relish the freedom cycling offers everyone on two or three wheels.
 And I expect there will be smiles and wind blowing through our hair!

-Feature image: Doug prepares for the 70-mile Ride 2 Recovery with injured veterans and supporters.
+Feature image at top: Doug prepares for the 70-mile Ride 2 Recovery with injured veterans and supporters.
 The group rode together from Green Bay to Sheboygan as part of the Great Lakes Challenge.